TomasDePomas/fliebertJS/README.md

 __Optional__

-1. create a vhost called mobs.dev and point it to the `app/index.html`
+1. create a vhost called `fliebert.js` and point it to the `app/index.html`
 2. instead of `gulp` run `gulp watch`.
 This wil automatically update the script when you make changes.
 You know, in case you want to mess around with stuff.

+# FAQ

+__When I run the script I get `simulation.js:533 Uncaught ReferenceError: module is not defined`__ This is by design, not because I don't want to figure out modules for frontend javascript.
+No worries, nothing is broken.